iimuz/dockerfile/README.md

 # jupyter-science

 This jupyter is based from jupyter-scipy-notebook.
-This container includes any packages and extensions.
+This container includes some packages and extensions.

 * based container
   * [jupyter/scipy-notebook][scipy-nb]